obiwanus/focus-zig/LOG.md

 - Search within buffer

 # DONE
++ Make an open file dialog
+    + Show a rect where the dialog would be.
+Support min/max width and scale.
+    + Get a list of files in the current directory
+    + Display the list and the search box
 + Make viewport follow cursor with a smooth scrolling
     + Draw text at non-sticky offsets
     + Update scroll_wanted when cursor is outside the viewport